aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-xlsx4j/missing-features-of-xlsx4j-in-aspose-cells/working-with-worksheets-in-xlsx4j/save-each-worksheet-to-different-pdf-in-xlsx4j/_index.md

 ---
-title: Save Each Worksheet to Different PDF in xlsx4j
+title: Save Each Worksheet to a Different PDF in xlsx4j
 type: docs
 weight: 50
 url: /java/save-each-worksheet-to-different-pdf-in-xlsx4j/